 A Woman’s Struggle

 There is no doubt that women are facing a few obstacles that men do not face.
 This does not mean women should give up or not push through the barriers.
-The need to fill these types of jobs is becoming increasingly vital for US economy, making technical skills the go-to skills for a woman’s independence.
+The need to fill these types of jobs is becoming increasingly vital for the US economy, making technical skills the go-to skills for a woman’s independence.

 All this help is available online, meaning that a woman can still pursue other opportunities or educational interests while making sure to cover technical skills.
-Of course, there is hope that people will continue to point out the problem so that more people get involved in the fight for equality, but this equality is still not here, and you still have to make sure you can live.
+Of course, there is hope that people will continue to point out the problem.
+So that more people get involved in the fight for equality.
+But this equality is still not here.
+And you still have to make sure you can live.

 The reason that women are missing out of important technical-based careers has a lot to do with US culture and institution issues within the education system.
 Both of these issues need to be addressed, and hopefully, strong-willed people can rise above the challenges to improve America from the ground up.